 The Wellesley Symphony Orchestra Young Soloist Competition

 In November each year, the Wellesley Symphony Orchestra conducts its Young Soloist Competition.
 The Competition is generously hosted by the Dana Hall School of Music, whose Music Building at 103 Grove Street in Wellesley provides a friendly atmosphere and well appointed rooms for musicians and their accompanists to warm up and to perform for the judges.
 The audition room has two pianos.

-Each participant selects a concerto movement suitable to be performed with the WSO at our March family concert at MassBay Community College in Wellesley, Massachusetts.
+Each participant selects a concerto movement suitable to be performed with the WSO at our March family concert.
 Auditions should be about 10 minutes long, and each participant is responsible for making arrangements with an accompanist.
-In addition to performing with the orchestra the following March, the winner receives a $500 award.
+In addition to performing with the orchestra on March 18, 2018, the winner receives a $500 award.

 We have a wonderful group of participants each year, including about 30 young musicians up to the age of 18 (the youngest in recent memory was 8 years old.)
 We welcome all orchestral instrumentalists and pianists to our competition.
 (It is always very difficult for the four judges - including Max Hobart, our Music Director, and David Archibald, our Assistant Conductor - to make a selection.
 We have occasionally chosen a runner-up.)

 2016 Competition Winner - Elizabeth McCormack